Montana Center for Inclusive Education

-Work Incentives Planning and Assistance Project (WIPA)
+Work Incentives Planning and Assistance Program (WIPA)

-The Montana State University Billings Montana Center for Inclusive Education WIPA project has been awarded a grant as part of the Ticket to Work and Work Incentives Improvement Act that was established in 1999.
-The goal of the WIPA project is to help Social Security Disability beneficiaries understand and utilize employment supports and work incentives so they can achieve their employment and vocational goals.
+The Montana State University Billings WIPA program has been awarded a grant as part of the Ticket to Work and Work Incentives Improvement Act that was established in 1999.
+The goal of the WIPA program is to assist Social Security Disability beneficiaries to make informed choices about work and to support working beneficiaries to make a successful transition to self-sufficiency.

-- Provides healthcare planning and counseling.
+- Provide healthcare planning and counseling.

 When you're ready to explore your work options, call the Ticket to Work Help Line for more information about work, benefits, and work incentives.
 The Ticket to Work Help Line will refer you to the WIPA program serving your state.